autorope/donkeycar/docs/guide/install_software.md

 ```

 ----
-Now let's setup things on your PC.
-Install varies depending on platform.
+Now let's setup the same donkey library on your laptop or server so you can test and train autopilots.
+Install varies
+depending on platform.

 ## Install donkeycar on Linux